btcven/locha/documentation/en/chapter_09.md

 We define it as follows:

-**version**: It is a field that contains a 4-bit unsigned integer and specifies the version in which the package and the message content have been built.
+**version**: It is a field that contains a 4-bit unsigned integer and specifies the version in which the packet and the message content have been built.

 **pkt-flag**: It is a 4-bit field that specifies the interpretation of the rest of the package header: